gventuraf/gventuraf.github.io/_posts/2025-08-30-cpp-coroutines.markdown

 ## Some Quick Basics

-This is probably not the first post you read about coroutines, so let's just quickly run through some basics:
+This is probably not the first post you read about coroutines, so let's quickly run through the basics:
 - A coroutine is basically a function that can be paused and resumed
-- Any function that has any of the keywords `co_yield`, `co_await`, or `co_return` is a coroutine
+- Any function containing one or more of the keywords `co_yield`, `co_await`, or `co_return` is considered a coroutine
 - That's all, let's just jump in

 ## A Beautiful and Simple Coroutine - std::generator